Some

 BBC Four: How do you think he might have survived crucifixion?

-the cross for was nine hours, it might even have been six.
-And even
+on the cross for was nine hours, it might even have been six.
+And

-if you read the gospels, Pontius Pilate is clearly surprised that he's
+even if you read the gospels, Pontius Pilate is clearly surprised

-already dead, and wants to be reassured by the centurion that he really
+that he's already dead, and wants to be reassured by the centurion

-is explicable.
-The real question hangs over him ascending into heaven.
+which I think is explicable.
+The real question hangs over him ascending

 BBC Four: You make the point that the Ascension isn't actually